5 Things CPG Companies Need to Know About Managing Trade Spend

 In Consumer Managed Goods (CPG) companies of every size, trade deductions are often the second largest line item on the P&L, as well as the most difficult area to manage.
 Yet their impact as a profit drain on the company is commonly both overlooked and underestimated by management.
 Recognizing and planning for the complexities of trade spend and revenue deductions are necessary first steps in establishing processes to manage this critical area of the business.

-Over the years, we have seen CPG clients experience a number of challenges, including tracking ongoing trade activity.
-Another challenge is clearly understanding ROI on trade spend and how it compares to projected lift in sales.
+Over the years, we have seen CPG clients experience a number of challenges, including tracking ongoing trade activity and clearly understanding ROI on trade spend and how it compares to projected lift in sales.
 We have also seen CPG companies fail to hold adequate reserves to deal with deductions accruing from the prior year.
 Many also experience difficulty keeping up with large distributors and retailers that have robust accounting and buyer teams.

 The following five insights can help you avoid the traps of trade spending: